eonist/JSONSugar/README.md

 ### Todo:
 - Add basic example ✅
 - Add github actions ✅
-- Add unit tests 👈👈👈
+- Add unit tests ✅ use copilot
+- Move some of the examples in the readme to the unit test
 - Add transformer example